indigo-dc/oidc-agent/gitbook/macos.md

 - storing a password in the keyring -> if one can make it work, pull requests / instructions are welcome.
 - Xsession integration
+- some enhancements might not work properly (e.g. http-server might not be killed in all cases when the agent dies)

 ## Installation